Germany is Europe’s leading wind energy market with over 1.6 GW of newly installed capacity in 2020 and more than 62 GW of total capacity.

-In 2019, a total of 47.5 TWh was generated from photovoltaic systems.
-This amounts to an increase of almost 4 percent compared to the previous year.
+In 2020, a total of 50.6 TWh was generated from photovoltaic systems.
+This amounts to an increase of 9 percent compared to the previous year.

-The German markets for environmentally friendly energy generation, distribution and storage, and energy efficiency are expected to grow at an average rate of more than 6 percent and more than 9 percent per year through 2025, according to the German environmental ministry’s "GreenTech Atlas".
+The German markets for environmentally friendly energy generation, distribution and storage, and energy efficiency are expected to grow at an average rate of more than 8 percent per year until 2030, according to the German environmental ministry’s "GreenTech Atlas".